 How addictive is ecstasy?
 Ecstasy is one of the most euphoric feelings anyone can experience from taking drugs (aside from crack).
 However, it's one of the least addictive drugs.

 How dangerous is ecstasy?
 Ecstasy is not dangerous as such, but can kill, especially if the pills have been tarnished or mixed/laced with dangerous substances (filler agents) including bath salts, rat poison and a dangerous form of amphetamine known as PMA (paramethoxyamphetamine) which is associated with overdoses and death — or users have an adverse reaction.
 The increase in body temperature and heart rate can cause users to die of heatstroke (hyperthermia).
 100% pure MDMA is less likely to kill users, providing they keep hydrated.
-The only way you'll know what ingredients are in an ecstasy pill is buying from a reputable source and/or having it tested by 'free testing services' offered at some raves and concert events or by using 'online ecstasy testing services'.
+The only way you'll know what ingredients are in an ecstasy pill is by buying from a reputable source and/or having it tested by 'free testing services' offered at some raves and concert events or by using 'online ecstasy testing services'.
 Injecting ecstasy is the most dangerous and can cause various medical problems including abscesses, blood poisoning and death.

 More clues to find out if someone you know is taking ecstasy: (aside from above, look for the following).
 Large (dilated) pupils. * Ecstasy pills are very fragile and brittle compared to other types of pills and medications. * Ecstasy pills will taste bitter, compared to other pharmaceutical pills. * Ecstasy pills are not coated, as are professionally coated pills during manufacturing * Ecstasy users tend to grind their teeth, so pacifiers are used, so look out for babies dummies on a string.

 Interesting ecstasy facts: If used correctly, ecstasy (MDMA) has been shown to help people with PTSD, anxiety, and other serious medical problems. + American singer Lady Gaga said, “A Little MDMA never killed anybody” (How wrong she was!)